-Virtual training to staff on Restorative Student Support Services Director Initial Training in July and school-wide Attendance logs of trainings Practices for the implementation teams Professional Development Coordinator training in late Spring as well as on-going at nine identified schools. opportunities throughout the school year.
+Virtual training to staff on Restorative Practices for the implementation teams Initial Training in July and school-wide training in late Spring as well as on-going at nine identified schools. opportunities throughout the school year.

 List Specific Professional Development Topics That Will Be Covered